After You Install

 You can find the EC2 instance AWS ID in the in the AWS Management Console.

-- Create the default user whose credentials you will use for your first login to Veeam Backup for AWS.
+- Create a default user whose credentials you will use for your first login to Veeam Backup for AWS.

 Veeam Backup for AWS will create the default user and display the welcome screen where you can log in.